 For heterogeneous volumes using the RiVolume primitive, at the beginning of the render, PxrVolume will automatically compute density everywhere inside the volume and use this information over the course of the render to greatly speed up the density sampling.
 The accuracy of this computation is controlled by the dice attribute micropolygonlength.
 Setting the micropolygonlength to a low number will result in a very accurate density estimation, but may cause the initial computation to take a long time (manifesting as a slow first rendering iteration) and may also cause the renderer to use a lot of memory.
 Setting this value too high will lead to a less accurate density estimation, which may cause isolated pockets of very high density in the volume to be missed.
 For a 2K render, we recommend that a setting of 5 or more be used, unless deformation motion blur requires a lower setting.
 If the camera is passing through or near the volume it might be advisable to change the dicing projection from planar to world or spherical.
-You may lose some details near the camera but it might avoid creating lots of data near the lens.
+You may lose some details near the lens.